Miami Herald Publishing Co. v. Tornillo

 Miami Herald Publishing Co. v.
-Tornillo, 418 U.S. 241 (1974), was a seminal First Amendment ruling at the United States Supreme Court.
+Tornillo, 418 U.S. 241 (1974), was a seminal First Amendment ruling by the United States Supreme Court.
 The Supreme Court overturned a Florida state law that required newspapers to offer equal space to political candidates who wished to respond to election-related editorials or endorsements.
-That law was found to be an unconstitutional restriction of freedom of the press under the First Amendment.
+The Supreme Court ruled that law was an unconstitutional restriction of freedom of the press under the First Amendment.

 Background

-In 1972 Pat Tornillo, a candidate for an upcoming election to the Florida House of Representatives, found that the Miami Herald newspaper had criticized his candidacy and endorsed his opponent.
+In 1972 Pat Tornillo, a candidate for an upcoming election to the Florida House of Representatives, found that the Miami Herald had criticized his candidacy and endorsed his opponent.
 Tornillo wrote some replies in which he accused the newspaper of defaming his character, and demanded that the newspaper offer him free space in which to print them.
 Such a request was permissible under a Florida right of reply statute for newspapers (Florida Statute § 104.38).

-The newspaper refused Tornillo's demands so he sued in Florida court for violation of the state's right of reply statute.
-The Miami Herald responded that the Florida statute was a violation of the First Amendment to the U.S. Constitution, because it compelled newspapers to print content against their will.
+The newspaper refused Tornillo's demands, so he sued in Florida court for violation of the state's right of reply statute.
+The Miami Herald responded that the statute was a violation of the First Amendment to the U.S. Constitution, because it compelled newspapers to print content against their will.
 After several local hearings, the case was sent to the Supreme Court of Florida, which ruled that the Florida statute was not a constitutional violation because, by offering media space to anyone regardless of their financial power or publishing abilities, it enhanced rather than restricted free speech.

 The Miami Herald requested a special appeal to the United States Supreme Court, because of questions related to the federal constitution, and the Supreme Court accepted the case per a federal law stating that a state supreme court's ruling on a federal question may not be the final word.

 Opinion of the court

 The Supreme Court struck down the Florida right of reply statute for reasons of compelled speech, chilled speech, and the financial nature of the newspaper industry.
-The court held that the Florida statute violated the First Amendment by requiring newspapers to publish text against their will, while the statute may chill the press because "editors may conclude that the safe course is to avoid controversy".
+The court held that the Florida statute violated the First Amendment by requiring newspapers to publish text against their will, while the statute may chill the press because "editors may conclude that the safe course is to avoid controversy."

-Furthermore, the Court held that unlike mass media broadcasting in which a right of reply may be merited due to scarce frequencies, the newspaper industry suffered no such restrictions and a criticized person would have a relatively easier time founding a competing publication, or even starting a new publication of their own.
+Furthermore, the Court held that unlike mass media broadcasting, in which a right of reply may be merited due to scarce frequencies, the newspaper industry suffered no such restrictions and a criticized person would have a relatively easier time finding a competing publication, or even starting a new publication of their own.
 Thus, the Supreme Court overturned the Florida right of reply statute as a violation of freedom of the press, "because of its intrusion into the function of editors" and its restrictions on "the exercise of editorial control and judgment."